• Download Our App!

 R+R Sunshine R+R

-Leonard Tabaj passed on January 17, 2024.
-Send condolences to his wife, Kathleen, at 3765 E. Lake Road, Apt.18, Sheffield Lake, OH 44054.
+Ronald Filkill passed on August 17, 2024.
+Send condolences to his wife, Janet Filkill, at 1557 Columbia Road, Westlake, OH 44145.

 Theresa Ormandy 216-741-6764

 Please call the Sunshine Committee when there is an illness or death in our 279-R family.
-However, please DO NOT CALL the committee with other questions, issues or information.
+However, please DO NOT CALL the committee with other questions, issues, or information.

 Click HERE to see more pictures from the 2023 Retiree Luncheon.